 - The longer you play a certain slot machine does NOT give you a higher chance of winning a jackpot from that machine.

 - Did you know?
-TVs are “time-stamped” at Casino Rama to help stop players from losing track of time.
+TVs are “time-stamped” at Ontario’s Casino Rama casino to help stop players from losing track of time.

 - Cameras are watching your every move at Casino Rama.
 No, they cannot see inside your pockets but, they can see just about everything else – from every angle!